mgsosna/t-tests_vs_ANOVA/README.md

 # [UNDER CONSTRUCTION]
 # Visualizing the danger of multiple t-test comparisons
 ## 1. Abstract
 This repository contains a function for quantifying the false positive error rate with multiple t-tests.
-For a given number of groups and observations per group, the function creates `n_groups` samples of `n_obs` observations by drawing from the same parent normal distribution.
+For a given number of groups and observations per group, the function creates `n_groups` samples from the same (Gaussian) parent distribution, each with `n_obs` observations.
+Because these samples are drawn from the same population, any differences between them should not be statistically significant (i.e. p > 0.05).

 The function then performs an ANOVA and all possible pairwise t-tests.
 The lowest pairwise t-test p-value and the ANOVA p-value are recorded.
-This is done `n_iter` times to form a distribution of p-values, which is then plotted if `figure = T`.
+This is done `n_iter` times to form distributions of p-values for t-tests and ANOVAs, which are then plotted if `figure = T`.
 If `pretty = T`, the proportion of iterations with p-values below 0.05 is printed; otherwise, a list is returned with summary statistics.

 The functional arguments are listed below:
 * `n_groups`: the number of groups in the comparison.
 Default = 3